BOOK WITH CONFIDENCE

 BEFORE YOU ARRIVE

 Feeling Unwell?
-It is important that you do not travel to the theatre if you or anyone in your group:
+It is important that you do not travel to the theatre if you have been instructed to self-isolate due to a positive COVID test result or have symptoms and are awaiting the results of a PCR test.

 Please contact us as soon as possible if you know you will be unable to attend and we can re-arrange your tickets.
-We have extended our usual ticket refund policy and we will be offering you the ability to refund or exchange your tickets.
+If you are unable to attend due to COVID-related illness we can offer you a full refund, exchange or credit voucher for a future performance but we ask that:

 Dress for the weather: We will try to get everyone to their seats as quickly and safely as possible, but we may need to ask you to queue outside of the theatre so please bring appropriate clothing where necessary.